zoe-walker/Visualizations/Examples/EChartsRadialTree/README.md

 # Inputs

-The visualization has no inputs.
+The visualization has one input.

+* __maxDepth__: a numeric value that defines Maximum Tree Depth.
+Changing the value collapses or expands the tree. __Default 2__

 [Table of Contents](#table-of-contents)